Information for GPs and Medical Practitioners

 The NHS Centre for Integrative Care accepts referrals from all healthcare professionals in exactly the same way as all other hospitals and clinics; there is no cost for referrals or consultations.
 Referrals can be made by a GP, hospital specialist, a specialist nurse, physiotherapist, or other healthcare professional.
 All patients are offered an appointment with an experienced medical practitioner or senior clinician within nine weeks of the referral letter being received.
 The CIC offers a highly experienced clinical team who draws on their medical and nursing backgrounds for holistic assessment and treatments.
 Established in 1880, The CIC is the UK’s only purpose-built hospital offering integrative care.
 The service is recognised as a centre of excellence in person-centred care and its accolades include being named “Best Self Management Resource” in 2016 by The ALLIANCE.
 For more information, email email@example.com or phone 07532619335.

 The law requires that, “The range of options available in the patient’s case is considered,” and too often integrative care is overlooked.
 Many GPs don’t realise that referral to The Centre for Integrative Care is available, and requests for referral can originate from motivated patients seeking alternatives to pharmacological treatment.
 Referrals can be made by a GP, hospital specialist, a specialist nurse, physiotherapist or other healthcare professional.
 The Charter of Patient Rights & Responsibilities (Scotland) states to patients that: “You have the right to be involved in decisions about your own care and treatment.
 NHS staff should not make decisions about your care and treatment without involving you in that decision.
 You can ask for a second opinion before you make a decision about your care and treatment, if you think you need it.”
+For an easy read version of The Charter of Patients Rights click here

 This person-centred holistic approach includes complementary and alternative therapies that have been shown to improve patients’ quality of life.
 Learn more here.
 Interventions offered at The Centre for Integrative Care include Acupuncture, Mindfulness, Homeopathy, Art and Music Therapy, Counselling, Mistletoe Therapy, Physiotherapy, and more.
 View the full list.
 The UK’s All-Party Parliamentary Group for Integrated Healthcare produced a report [PDF] that urges government to embrace complementary, traditional and natural medicine to assist with addressing the key health issues affecting the country.
 The 2019 report was produced in consultation with 113 complementary and alternative medicine organisations, according to the Complementary & Natural Health Council.